Thylakoid: Structure

-Scanning transmission electron microscope (STEM) imaging of thylakoid membranes 10-nm-thick STEM tomographic slice from a lettuce chloroplast.
-Grana stacks are interconnected by unstacked stromal thylakoids, called stroma lamellae.
-Scalebar = 200 nm.
+Scanning transmission electron microscope (STEM) imaging of thylakoid membranes 10-nm-thick STEM tomographic slice from a lettuce chloroplast. by unstacked stromal thylakoids, called stroma lamellae.
+Scalebar200 nm.
 See.

 Granum-stroma assembly structure The prevailing model of the granum-stroma assembly is stacks of granal thylakoids wrapped by right-handed helical stromal thylakoids which are connected to large parallel sheets of stromal thylakoids and adjacent right-handed helices by left-handed helical structures.
 (Based on).

 Thylakoids are membrane-bound structures embedded in the chloroplast stroma.
 A stack of thylakoids is called a granum and resembles a stack of coins.

 Membrane

 The thylakoid membrane is the site of the light-dependent reactions of photosynthesis with the photosynthetic pigments embedded directly in the membrane.
 It is an alternating pattern of dark and light bands measuring one nanometer each.
 The thylakoid lipid bilayer shares characteristic features with prokaryotic membranes and the inner chloroplast membrane.
 For example, acidic lipids can be found in thylakoid membranes, cyanobacteria and other photosynthetic bacteria and are involved in the functional integrity of the photosystems.
 The thylakoid membranes of higher plants are composed primarily of phospholipids and galactolipids that are asymmetrically arranged along and across the membranes.
 Thylakoid membranes are richer in galactolipids than phospholipids; they predominantly consist of hexagonal phase II forming monogalacotosyl diglyceride lipid.
 Despite this composition, plant thylakoid membranes have been shown to assume largely lipid-bilayer dynamic organization.
 Lipids forming the thylakoid membranes, rich in high-fluidity linolenic acid are synthesized in a complex pathway involving exchange of lipid precursors between the endoplasmic reticulum and inner membrane of the plastid envelope and transported from the inner membrane to the thylakoids via vesicles.